janchel/botanicaltox/DEPLOYMENT.md

 ───────────────────────────────────

     • Open http://localhost:5001/login
-    • Sign in with the default admin (admin / admin123) or the ADMIN_USERNAME / ADMIN_PASSWORD from your .env file
+    • Sign in with the default admin (admin) or the ADMIN_USERNAME / ADMIN_PASSWORD from your .env file
     • ⚠️  Change the admin password after first login